justinkekeocha/database-dump/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/justinkekeocha/database-dump/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/justinkekeocha/database-dump/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/justinkekeocha/database-dump.svg?style=flat-square)](https://packagist.org/packages/justinkekeocha/database-dump)

-This package intercepts the `migrate:fresh` command, creates a dump of your database and proceeds with normal operation of the migrate:fresh command.
-This action is useful when you forget to export your database before running migrations.
+This package enhances the `migrate:fresh` command by creating a dump of your database, allowing you to make migration changes and then re-seed the database with the previous data.
+This is particularly useful for developers who need to preserve their data before running migrations.

-This package uses a memory efficient method of streaming the records in the dump file and yielding the result.
-This entails that there is only one record in memory at any point in time.
-With this approach, this package can read a theoretical infinite size of file without exhausting memory.
+Utilizing a memory-efficient method, this package streams records from the dump file, ensuring only one record is in memory at any given time.
+This approach allows it to handle theoretically infinite file sizes without exhausting memory.

-This package is inspired from the export function in phpMyAdmin.
+Inspired by the export function in phpMyAdmin, this package not only enables you to restore your data but also provides the flexibility to alter the data during the seeding process.

 ## Contents